 The Harmonie Foundation has brought a unique program of music instruction to the Czech Republic.
 The program provides children with free musical training, gives them an opportunity to build an orchestra and become an indispensable part of a community in which everybody has their place.

-The program started 40 years ago in Venezuela as El Sistema and since then has been successfully developing in the US, Canada and 24 countries in Europe.
+The program started in 1975 in Venezuela as El Sistema and since then has been successfully developing in the US, Canada and 27 countries in Europe.